Roadmap

 Login via Google, GitHub, and two-factor authentication

 You can log in through familiar services — Google, GitHub.
 Protection against password brute-forcing.
-Additional verification factor via an authenticator app.
+An additional verification factor via an authenticator app.

 • Login via Google and GitHub without registration